-- The borehole pump will require an un-protected electric supply with adequate dry frost proofed space for the controls. - The installation and future maintenance of your heat pump(s) will be much simplified if the heat pump could be housed within a plant room, preferably with a concrete floor.
-Heat pumps are generally weighty items therefore floor mounting is preferred. - A gap of approximately 450mm should be left to the rear of the heat pump(s) to allow for pipe work etc. - We recommend that the electrical supply be via a local sub-board incorporating an appropriate D-type MCB. - Unlike "combi" boilers, heat pumps do not generate instantaneous hot water.
+- Do you have space for the ground loop?
+Most domestic heat pumps will require at least 2-3 50metre trenches to support the heat pump. - The installation and future maintenance of your heat pump(s) will be much simplified if the heat pump could be housed within a plant room, preferably with a concrete floor.
+Heat pumps are generally weighty items; therefore, floor mounting is preferred - A gap of approximately 450mm should be left to the rear of the heat pump(s) to allow for pipe work etc. - We recommend that the electrical supply be via a local sub-board incorporating an appropriate D-type MCB. - Unlike "combi" boilers, heat pumps do not generate instantaneous hot water.
 Hence, in order to provide hot water for domestic use (DHW), a heat pump must be used in conjunction with a hot water cylinder.
 Please ensure that space is available for a typical 300litre cylinder. - When specifying a heat pump system to work with a distribution system (not supplied by us), for example under floor heating (UFH), "full control" UFH or a traditional distribution system, the inclusion of a buffer vessel is highly recommended and although typically not as large as DHW cylinders, space to accommodate such an item must be considered.